Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Jet

-Timely: Someone on the CleverTap team got this push notification the same day they installed Jet and tapped around for a few minutes.
+Timely: Someone on the CleverTap team got this push notification the same day they installed Jet and explored the app for a few minutes.
 It was the first push Jet sent.
 Pretty timely!

-Personal: A welcome message is always, well, welcoming.
+Personal: A welcome push notification is always, well, welcoming.
 And for our team member, the parenthetical hint was not only specific but weirdly accurate.
 Maybe Jet drew on demographic data and assumed that because their new user was a millennial he loved LaCroix.
 (Newsflash: They were right!)

 Actionable: Jet takes this opportunity to reiterate its value proposition: buy things together and they’re cheaper.
 Even if you don’t want to “Go crazy on LaCroix,” you know that buying multiples of any product will trigger savings.